wpsharks/ubuntu-bootstrap/src/wordpress/dev/README.md

 Your VPN allows up to 100 simultaneous connections.
 You can share your VPN with others if you'd like.

 - Send them a copy of your `.ovpn` file.
-- Create an account for them on the server (see **Giving Others Access** below).
+- Create an account for them on the server (see **Giving Others System Access** below).
 Instead of making them an admin, use `create-user` and `setup-user` in the second example that is shown.
 - Provide them with the instructions above so they can make a connection.
 - They will also browse the web as `%%do_floating_ip%%` (USA).